nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'filetype',
-      colored = true, -- displays filetype icon in color if set to `true icon_only = false -- Display only icon for filetype }
+      colored = true, -- displays filetype icon in color if set to true icon_only = false -- display only an icon for filetype }
   }
 }